pydiverse/pydiverse.pipedag/README.md

 (de)materialization, caching and cache invalidation.
 Blob storage is supported as well for example for storing model files.

-This is an early stage version 0.x which lacks documentation.
-Please contact https://github.com/orgs/pydiverse/teams/code-owners if you like to become an early adopter or to contribute early stage usage examples.
+This is an early stage version 0.x, however, it is already used in real projects.
+Please contact https://github.com/orgs/pydiverse/teams/code-owners if you like to become an early adopter.
+We will help you getting started and are curious about how it fits your needs.

 ## Preparing installation